-Currently the focus of the groups' research is on edible fats & oils, anti-oxidant and anti-inflammatory molecules and their effects on intermediary metabolism, which may shed light onto the possible role of these factors in chronic illness such as cardiovascular disease, diabetes, arthritis, respiratory diseases and other inflammatory conditions.
+The focus of the Nutraceuticals Research Group (NRG) is currently on edible fats and oils, anti-oxidant and anti-inflammatory molecules and their effects on intermediary metabolism to delineate the role of these factors in chronic illness such as cardiovascular disease, diabetes, arthritis, mental health, respiratory diseases and other inflammatory conditions.
 Concurrent to this is a developing interest in sports nutrition and the enhancement of performance through the control of inflammation (using adequate levels of omega-3 fatty acids, carotenoids and other dietary supplements etc).
 The NRG also focuses on sustainable weight loss strategies and metabolic consequences in overweight and obese people.

-More recently, NRG has entered into the area of functional foods and health claims testing.
-With the recent changes in legislation from FSANZ there will be a move by the food industry to make health claims for their products.
-This will require clinical trials and metabolic studies on these functional foods.
+The NRG is currently is heavily focused on conducting human clinical trials to validate the health claims regarding the safety and efficacy of nutraceuticals and functional foods.
 The bringing together of research expertise in order to take advantage of these areas will place the University of Newcastle into an enviable position at the forefront of nutraceuticals and functional foods research.

 The area of nutrition research is important to the health of populations throughout the world.
 The impact of altered nutrition on the public health expenditure is well documented.
 Chronic, nutrition related illness impacts significantly on the developing as well as the developed world, whether it be under or over nutrition the impact on the individual, social groups and populations is immense.

 The area of nutrition has long been recognised to be important, and more recently it has been made a focus of government, state and institution's areas of interest for research.
-It is an identified area of interest in HMRI, NH&MRC and many NGO's such as the Heart Foundation and Diabetes Australia also focus a large proportion of their research dollars into Nutrition research.
-The group has tremendous potential to attract research funds from the industries involved in marketing and manufacturing of food, nutritional and complementary medicine products.
+It is an identified area of interest in Hunter Medical Research Institute (HMRI), National Health and Medical Research Council and many national government organisations such as the Heart Foundation and Diabetes Australia also focus a large proportion of their research dollars into nutrition research.
+The group has tremendous track record of attracting research funds from the industries involved in marketing and manufacturing of food, nutritional and bioactive natural products.

 Strategic Directions and Outcomes

 The objective of the group is to bring researchers working in the area of nutrition, dietary supplements and functional foods together under one umbrella.
-NRG will draw together the individuals conducting nutrition related research from various disciplines including Respiratory Medicine, Cardiology, CCEB, Nutrition and Dietetics, Human Physiology, Medical Biochemistry, Human Nutrition and Food Science.
+This NRG draws together the individuals conducting nutrition related research from various disciplines including respiratory medicine, cardiology, Centre for Clinical Epidemiology & Biostatistics, nutrition and dietetics, human physiology, medical biochemistry, human nutrition and food science.

 3 year outcomes: